johncionci/drupal-front-end-developer/README.md

 Drupal Front End Developer provides an easy way for theme developers see exactly what viewport resolution they are currently viewing.
 Other features include:
 * Displays common media query resolutions ( ie. Mobile, Tablet, Desktop )
-* Highlights defined widget areas
+* Highlights defined sidebar regions
 * Highlights links that do not have a destination set
 * Highlights images without alt tags set